Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Discussion

 \subsection{Strengths of the Proposed Framework}

-The framework is a unified representation of the multimodal narrative structure.
-It is a key strengthen graph that supports reasoning at multiple levels of abstraction by linking visual, textual, and semantic information across panel-level, temporal, and event hierarchies.
-This enables interpretable traversal across characters, actions, dialogue, and narrative phases, facilitating local content analysis and global story comprehension.
+A central strength of this framework lies in its unified representation of multimodal narrative structure.
+By integrating visual, textual, and structural information across panel-level, temporal, and event hierarchies, the system supports interpretable reasoning across multiple levels of abstraction.
+This capability enables both localized content analysis (e.g., character actions) and global story comprehension (e.g., event progression and structure alignment).

-In addition, the symbolic nature of the graph contributes to transparency and interpretability.
-Unlike end-to-end neural models, our framework explicitly encodes reasoning paths, allowing users to trace how specific outputs are derived from graph structure.
-This is especially valuable in scenarios requiring human oversight, authoring tools, or educational applications where explainability is a critical feature.
+Moreover, the symbolic nature of the graph provides transparency that is often lacking in end-to-end neural systems.
+Each reasoning step is encoded explicitly, allowing users to trace how specific outputs are derived from the underlying structure.
+This level of explainability is especially beneficial in applications such as narrative analysis, educational media, and authoring tools—contexts where interpretability and traceability are essential.